Policy

 Our approach is built on three fundamental pillars:

-1. Protection of the planet: minimising our environmental footprint
+1. Protection of the planet: Minimising our environmental footprint

-2. Empowering our people: fostering inclusive growth and wellbeing
+2. Empowering our people: Fostering inclusive growth and wellbeing

-3. Promoting prosperity: creating sustainable value for all stakeholders
+3. Promoting prosperity: Creating sustainable value for all stakeholders

 • SDG 7: Affordable and Clean Energy